 - 1 1/2 cups olive oil

 - 1/2 cup grated parmesan cheese

-- To store for later, pour into an airtight container and pour a thin layer of olive oil over the top to keep it from turning brown.
+To store, pour pesto into an airtight container and pour a thin layer of olive oil over the top to keep it from turning brown.
+Makes about 4 cups.

 You can freeze it in small plastic containers, in ice cube trays and then transfer the cubes to freezer bags or spoon direction into freezer bags.
 Some folks prefer to leave out the cheese when freezing and adding just before serving.
 Works both ways.